To Hire Should You Do Background, Credit Check and Drug Test?

 criminal-background-check_zkeZgUw_CreditCheckDrugtesting

-I will mention the main reasons here but please read this very article I found by Less Rosen from the carwash.com from a 2010 online edition of their magazine.
+I will mention the main reasons here but please read this very article I found by Less Rosen from a 2010 online edition of their magazine.

 1. There is no single place private companies can go to confirm or verify criminal records of prospective hires.
 Background checks once only a seldom-seen practice are now even routinely done when renting an apartment or to be able to do volunteer work at schools.
 Bonding companies are a great place to start.